2019 Danish general election: Results

-Overall the election was a win for the "red bloc" – the parties that supported Mette Frederiksen, leader of the Social Democrats, as Prime Minister.
+Overall the election was a win for the "red bloc" – the parties that supported Mette Frederiksen, leader of the Social Democrats, as prime minister.
 In total, the Social Democrats, the Social Liberals, Socialist People's Party and the Red–Green Alliance won 91 seats.
 Green party The Alternative chose to go into opposition as a "green bloc".

 The Social Democrats defended their position as the largest party, and won an additional seat despite a slightly reduced voter share.
 They were closely followed by Venstre, who saw the largest gains in seats, picking up an extra nine.
 In the "blue bloc", only Venstre and the Conservative People's Party saw gains, the latter doubling their seats.
 The Danish People's Party's vote share fell by 12.4 percentage points (pp), well over half of their support.
 Leader Kristian Thulesen Dahl speculated that the bad result was due to an extraordinary good election in 2015, and that some voters felt they could "gain [their] policy elsewhere".
 The Liberal Alliance saw their vote share fall by over two-thirds and became the smallest party in the Folketing, only 0.3pp above the 2% election threshold.
 Their leader Anders Samuelsen was not reelected and he subsequently resigned as leader, succeeded by Alex Vanopslagh.

-Of the new parties, only the New Right won seats, with Hard Line, the Christian Democrats and Klaus Riskær Pedersen failing to cross the national 2% threshold, although the Christian Democrats were within 200 votes of winning a direct seat in the western Jutland constituency.
+Of the new parties, only New Right won seats, with Hard Line, the Christian Democrats and Klaus Riskær Pedersen failing to cross the national 2% threshold, although the Christian Democrats were within 200 votes of winning a direct seat in the western Jutland constituency.
 On election night, Klaus Riskær Pedersen announced that he would dissolve his party.

 In the Faroe Islands, Republic (which had finished first in the 2015 elections) dropped to fourth place and lost their seat.
 The Union Party replaced them as the first party while the Social Democratic Party finished in second place again, retaining their seat.

 In Greenland, the result was a repeat of the 2015 elections, with Inuit Ataqatigiit and Siumut winning the two seats.
 Siumut regained parliamentary representation after their previous MP, Aleqa Hammond, was expelled from the party in 2016.
 Hammond later joined Nunatta Qitornai, which finished fourth and failed to win a seat.